RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 ![](../Pasted%20image%2020251103213500.png)

-Hm, so this script immeditately brings my mind to reve
+Hm, so this script immediately brings my mind to a possible reverse shell.

+Googling around for a shortcut to a reverse shell I happened upon https://www.revshells.com/.